queil/rooz/README.md

 * environment variables
 * a config file in the cloned repository (if any)  (`.rooz.toml`, `rooz.yaml`)
 * a config file specified via `--config` (on `rooz new`) (`toml/yaml`)
+  :information_source: it can be a local file path or a remote git file like: `git@github.com/my/configs//path/in/repo/config.rooz.yaml`
 * cmd-line parameters

 The configuration file provides the most options: [example](examples/dotnet-nats.rooz.toml)